Your Exotic Pet Doesn’t Love You

 According to a recent National Geographic article, “Privately owning exotic animals is currently permitted in a handful of states with essentially no restrictions: You must have a license to own a dog, but you are free to purchase a lion or baboon and keep it as a pet.”
 The article goes on to state that such ownership carries obvious risks: “In Texas a four-year-old [was] mauled by a mountain lion his aunt kept as a pet, in Connecticut a 55-year-old woman’s face [was] permanently disfigured by her friend’s lifelong pet chimpanzee, in Ohio an 80-year-old man [was] attacked by a 200-pound kangaroo, in Nebraska a 34-year-old man [was] strangled to death by his pet snake.”

-The obvious risk of owning a bloodthirsty hatchling – a cute animal that could one day grow up to be four-metre long – might be part of the reason that an employee of another online retailer, Voracious Reptiles, agreed to speak to me on the phone but refused to give me his name.
+The obvious risk of owning a bloodthirsty hatchling—a cute animal that could one day grow up to be 14-feet long—might be part of the reason that an employee of another online retailer, Voracious Reptiles, agreed to speak to me on the phone but refused to give me his name.

 “You can sell to anybody out of state,” he insisted.
 “Baby alligators aren’t unlawful to sell or to have, no ma’am, that’s just not true.”